miafranks/proteomics_protocols/BCAassay.md

 # BCA Protein assay
-### Adapted by the Saito lab and written here by Noelle Held; see also associated user's manual (Mia Version)
+### Adapted by the Saito lab and written here by Noelle Held; see also associated user's manual (Mia's Version)

 ### Materials
 * 5uL of each sample to be tested